syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/TabNavigation.md

 ## Adding Tab Primitives to TabbedForm

-The tabprimitives can be added to the `SfTabbedForm` using the `tabbedFormControl.TabPrimitiveMode` property.
+The tab primitives can be added to the `SfTabbedForm` using the `tabbedFormControl.TabPrimitiveMode` property.

 {% tabs %}
 {% highlight c# %}